Shubhammadgical/terraform_intro/README.md

-# An Introduction to Terraform
+# Terraform and Deployment of some servers.

 This article would guide us about Introduction of terraform.
 We shall discuss the following: